saanvid270/student/_posts/2023-08-23-jupyter-notebook-python_IPYNB_2_ 2.md

 ---
 layout: post
-title:  Instructor - Jupyter Notebooks PY Hacks
+title:  Instructor - Jupyter Notebooks Verification Hacks
 description: GitHub pages was built with Python and Jupyter Notebooks in mind.
 This post is to verify tools by using Python.
 categories: ['Python']
-menu: nav/tools_setup.html
 toc: True
 permalink: /python/jupyter
 ---